Saddam Hussain (footballer): 2015–2019: Suspensions and captainship

 Hussain missed international exposure for the next 3 years, as Pakistan was suspended from all football activities by FIFA on 10 October 2017.
 For three years since March 2015, Pakistan remained suspended from any international competition because of the crisis created inside the Pakistan Football Federation.
 Hussain along with other national team players meanwhile participated with Pakistan during local Leisure Leagues exhibitions matches involving Brazilian star Ronaldinho and Ryan Giggs in 2017.

 In 2018, Hussain participated in Pakistan tour to Bahrain for test matches as a preparation for the upcoming tournaments, when his national side returned to international circuit after 3 years.
 He captained the under-23 side in the 2018 Asian Games in Indonesia in which he scored the second goal in a 2–1 victory against Nepal to pull off their first win in the Asian Games.
 In the 2018 SAFF Championship Hussain captained the Pakistan senior team, helping the side finishing the campaign sealing its place in the semi-finals.
 He terminated the year playing two friendly matches against Palestine.
 Saddam also featured with Kaká, Luís Figo, Carles Puyol and Nicolas Anelka during their visit to Pakistan in 2019.

 2020–present

 In January 2020, Hussain was named in Pakistan's squad for a two-match friendly tour in Malaysia against UKM and Felda United on 22 and 23 January respectively, which ended in a 2–2 draw and a 2–0 victory.
 This was before Pakistan were once again suspended from all football activities by FIFA on 7 April 2021.
 After the suspension was lifted on 29 June 2022, Hussain along with his teammate Saadullah Khan were excluded from the national football team camp, as they were unable to attend the trials of the national team where they were named, following the return to international football due to their ongoing court case against their former departmental club SSGC.

-In September 2025, Hussain recalled to the national football team for their 2027 AFC Asian Cup qualification matches against Afghanistan on 9 & 14 October 2025.
+In September 2025, Hussain recalled to the national football team for their 2027 AFC Asian Cup qualification matches against Afghanistan on 9 & 14 October 2025, however failed to make into the final squad.